-This Church is included as part of the Route of the Franciscans.
+This Site is included as part of the Franciscans in Vilnius.

 The monument of the Three Crosses was erected to commemorate seven Franciscan martyrs of Vilnius, who were executed during the reign of Grand Duke Algirdas.
 It was built on the Crooked/Grey Hill, which is now known as the Hill of Three Crosses.
 The concrete Monument of Three Crosses was designed in 1916, by the famous architect Antanas Vivulskis, who died soon after World War I defending Vilnius from the Bolsheviks.
 In 1950 the Soviet government destroyed the original monument, though its remnants can be seen at the foot of the hill.
 The present monument of the Three Crosses was reconstructed in 1989, just before the restoration of Lithuania’s independence.